Shivam32477/Delta-Code/README.md

 # Delta-Code
-This is a Demo Git &amp; Github class
+This is a Demo for Git &amp; Github class.